-President Herbert Hoover called this nation's children "its greatest natural resource."
+President Herbert Hoover called this Nation's children its "greatest natural resource."
 But in Nevada, the next generation isn't the only thing bright and bursting with energy.

 Nevada is also blessed with some of the world's richest renewable energy resources.
 Nevada deserts bake in the afternoon sun.
-Winds whip off the snow-capped mountain peaks for which our state is named.
-And below the soils of northern Nevada, water heated deep in the Earth bubbles to the surface.
+Winds whip off the snow-capped mountain peaks for which our State is named.
+And below the soils of Northern Nevada, water heated deep in the earth bubbles to the surface.
+The renewable energy industry has been a bright spot during dark economic times, helping our State attract new businesses and create thousands of jobs that can never be outsourced.

-The renewable energy industry has been a bright spot during dark economic times, helping our state attract new businesses and create thousands of jobs that can never be outsourced.
-For instance, construction continues outside Tonopah on the largest solar power tower project in the entire world.
-Rising more than 500 feet in the desert, this is a historic investment in technology that will capture the power of Nevada's sunshine, store it in molten salt, and use its heat to generate clean electricity for 75,000 homes.
-And in a dry lakebed not far from my home in Searchlight, 3.5 million solar panels stretch across more than three miles of desert.

-In northern Nevada, Ormat's geothermal power plants provide enough electricity to power every home in Reno, and in Spring Valley near Ely, a successful wind developer has erected enough wind turbines to power 45,000 homes.
-Nearby, construction continues on a transmission line that will connect the northern and southern Nevada electrical grids for the first time, making it possible to transfer power from where the wind blows the hardest, the sun shines brightest, to where demand for electricity is highest.
+For instance, construction continues outside Tonopah on the largest solar-power tower project in the world.
+Rising more than 500 feet in the desert, this is a historic investment in technology that will capture the power of Nevada's sunshine, store it in molten salt and use its heat to generate clean electricity for 75,000 homes.
+And in a dry lakebed not far from my home in Searchlight, there are three-and-a-half million solar panels stretching across more than three miles of desert.
+In Northern Nevada, Ormat's geothermal power plants provide enough electricity to power every home in Reno.
+And in Spring Valley, near Ely, a successful wind developer has erected enough wind turbines to power 45,000 homes.
+Nearby, construction continues on a transmission line that will connect the Northern and Southern Nevada electrical grids for the first time, making it possible to transfer power from where the wind blows hardest and the sun shines brightest to where demand for electricity is highest.

 These successes didn't happen by accident.
-They are the result of more than a decade of coordination between businesses, utilities, and all levels of government.

-The linchpin for this progress is a state law that guarantees a market for Nevada's clean, renewable energy resources.
-This law, better known as the renewable portfolio standard, requires a minimum percentage of electricity to come from renewable sources.
-Coupled with federal energy, public lands, and tax policies that strive to even the playing field with fossil fuels, this law has given Nevada an opportunity to take control of its energy future.
+They are the result of more than a decade of coordination between businesses, utilities and all levels of government.
+The linchpin for this progress is a State law that guarantees a market for Nevada's clean, renewable energy resources.
+This law, better known as the Renewable Portfolio Standard, requires a minimum percentage of electricity to come from renewable sources.
+Coupled with federal energy, public lands and tax policies that strive to even the playing field with fossil fuels, this law has given Nevada an opportunity to take control of its energy future.

-Nevada's renewable energy portfolio standard was signed into law by Governor Bob Miller in 1997.
+Nevada's Renewable Portfolio Standard was signed into law by Governor Kenny Guinn in 1997.
 It was written by Senator Randolph Townsend, a leading advocate for renewable energy in Nevada.

-Senator Townsend would no doubt still be serving in the Legislature-and continuing to advocate for renewable energy-if not for the wrong-headed and counterproductive term limit law.
+Senator Townsend would no doubt still be serving in the Legislature, and continuing to advocate for renewable energy, if not for the wrong-headed and counterproductive term-limit law.
 In my view, arbitrary term limits purge a part-time legislature of full lifetimes of experience.
-I urge you to reverse this; I'll help any way I can, publicly, privately-if it helps, I'll stay out of it-but we should do something.
-I urge you to reverse this, which denies our constituents the right to select their own leaders.
+I urge you to reverse this-I'll help in any way I can, publicly or privately-which denies our constituents the right to select their own leaders.
 Elections are the only term limits Nevada needs.